-Rank D efinition i Introduced - Used to indicate that the EO resulted from the introduction of the Element to areas outside of the presently or historically occupied portions of its native range.
+Rank Definition i Introduced - Used to indicate that the EO resulted from the introduction of the Element to areas outside of the presently or historically occupied portions of its native range.
 EOs that are assigned an origin status subrank of i are neither native nor natural in origin. r Reintroduced (species) - Used to indicate that all or a majority of the individuals in the EO have been anthropogenically translocated to that location, which must be within a presently or historically occupied portion of the native range of the Element.
-A reintroduction could include a transplant from elsewhere; it could also include a transplant of some or all of the individuals in an EO to a location within the separation distance surrounding the original occurrence.
-In such situations, the r subrank should be used for the occurrence when greater than 50% of the population has been reintroduced.
+A reintroduction could include a transplant from elsewhere; it could also include a transplant of some or all of the individuals in an EO to a location within the separation distance 1 surrounding the original occurrence.
+In such situations, the F subrank should be used for the occurrence when greater than 50% of the population has been reintroduced.
 Removing individuals and returning them and/or their progeny to the original location does not constitute a restoration.
 Used to indicate the EO is retained over time unless there is evidence of significant gene flow from naturally dispersing individuals into that occurrence.
-Similarly, a newEO thought to be established directly or indirectly through dispersal of individuals from a reintroduced occurrence should also be treated as a reintroduced occurrence unless there is evidence of significant gene flow from other individuals dispersing from natural populations into that EO.
-Reintroduced (communities) - Used for rare community EOs that have been re-established in areas where they are believed to have previously existed (i.e., de novo restorations).
+Similarly, a newEO thought to be established directly or indirectly through dispersal of individuals from a reintroduced occurrence of significant gene flow form natural populations into that EO.
+Reintroduced (communities) - Used for rare communityEOs that have been re-established in areas where they are believed to have previously existed (i.e., de novo restorations).
 Both species and community EOs that are assigned an r origin status subrank are native, but not natural, in origin, having been established by anthropogenic means.